hal-lab-u-tokyo/GenMap/README.md

 1. graphviz

 ## Install Steps
-We recommend to install GenMap on a virtual python environment to avoid python library conflicts.
+We recommend installing GenMap on a virtual python environment to avoid python library conflicts.

 1. Install above packages (as necessary)